 - .5 deck stringer and other reinforcements in deck and platform plates may be moulded by adding fabric layers on the packet of basic layers forming the laminate during its manufacture by means of infusion technique.
-In this case, the recommendations considering the overlapping of additional layers and thickness tapering specified in 3.2.1.1.8 and 3.2.1.1.9 shall be followed; - .6 thickness and width of a deck stringer, as well as its thickness tapering, are recommended to be assumed the same as for the sheerstrake (refer to 3.2.1.1.12).
+In this case, the recommendations considering the overlapping of additional layers and thickness tapering specified in 3.2.1.1.8 and 3.2.1.1.9 shall be followed: - .6 thickness and width of a deck stringer, as well as its thickness tapering, are recommended to be assumed the same as for the sheerstrake (refer to 3.2.1.1.12).

-Woven roving or biaxial fabrics with reinforcement $(0^{\circ}/90^{\circ})$ and increased strength in 0° direction are recommended as a reinforcement material when moulding a deck stringer;
+Woven roving or biaxial fabrics with reinforcement (0°/90°) and increased strength in 0° direction are recommended as a reinforcement material when moulding a deck stringer:

-- .7 deck and platform platings subject to intense wear shall be increased in thickness by straps of 2 mm, or protection coating shall be applied; - .8 accepted thicknesses of deck and platform plates, and that of the deck stringer plate shall be specified based on the calculation results of strength and buckling strength of hull's structural members. - 3.2.2.2 Sandwich platings - .1 for load-bearing layers of the deck and platform sandwich plates, it is recommended to apply the same reinforcement materials and reinforcement schemes as for single-skin platings (refer to 3.2.2.1.2).
+- .7 deck and platform platings subject to intense wear shall be increased in thickness by straps of 2 mm, or protection coating shall be applied; - .8 accepted thicknesses of deck and platform plates, and that of the deck stringer plate shall be specified based on the calculation results of strength and buckling strength of hull's structural members.